weimingwill/academic-website/content/post/start-fl-research/index.md

 - [Advances and Open Problems in Federated Learning](https://arxiv.org/abs/1912.04977)
 - [Papers for different FL challenges](https://github.com/weimingwill/awesome-federated-learning#paper-by-research-area)

-Hopefully, this process could help you determine a direction you want to put more efforts in.
+Hopefully, this process could help you determine a direction you want to put more effort in.

 ## Stage 3: Start Experiments